Kingsville, Texas: 20th Century

+In early 1997, Kleberg County commissioners ruled changed the official greeting to heaven-o at the request of Leonso Canales, Kingsville Flee Market owner, who said, "I see ‘hell’ in hello.
+It’s disguised by the ‘o,’ but once you see it, it will slap you in the face".
+The ruling was widely publicized but county staff called it "stupid" and "ridiculous", and few adopted the greeting.

 Geography

 Kingsville is located in South Texas, approximately 33 mi southwest of Corpus Christi, 91 mi north of Harlingen and 101 mi east of Laredo.
 According to the United States Census Bureau, in 2010, the city has a total area of 13.9 sqmi, of which 13.8 sqmi is land and 0.04 sqmi (0.22%) is water.
 Kingsville is located in the geographic Gulf Coastal Plain region of the United States, known as the Coastal Bend in Texas, bordered by the Gulf of Mexico and Baffin Bay to the east, and the South Texas Plains or brush country to the north, west and south.
 Mesquite trees are found throughout the region, along with several types of cacti.
 Several creeks, fed by fresh-water springs, run through the city, including the San Fernando, Santa Gertrudis, and Escondido Creeks, all feeding into Baffin Bay.

 Kingsville is located in the historic Wild Horse Desert, an area of South Texas and northern Mexico where enormous herds of wild mustangs roamed.
 Due to water pumping and other environmental factors, the abundance of spring-fed creeks has decreased.
 Wildlife surrounding Kingsville include deer, wild turkey, and javelinas.
 Additionally, Kingsville is a winter home to a large number of waterfowl species, including geese, ducks, and pelicans.
 The city is surrounded by farmland producing various crops including cotton and sorghum.
 The terrain around Kingsville is generally flat, with an elevation of 59 feet above sea level at city center.

 The city was planned in a grid system, and consists mostly of neighborhoods and subdivisions, as well as retail strip malls, located north and south of the main downtown area.
 Historic downtown runs from City Hall to the Kleberg County Courthouse, and features several buildings dating back to the turn of the century.
-Texas A&M University-Kingsville is located in the northwest section of the city, and Naval Air Station Kingsville is located east of U.S. Highway 77, which bisects the city north to south.
+Texas A&M University-Kingsville is located in the northwest section of the city, and Naval Air Station Kingsville is located east of Interstate 69E/U.S. Highway 77, which bisects the city north to south.
 There are several buildings in Kingsville recognized on the National Register of Historic Places, including the Kleberg County Courthouse, the Nance-Jones House, the John B. Ragland Mercantile Company Building located in the historic downtown area, which is also recognized as a historic district, and the original schoolhouse for the Henrietta M. King High School, which was recently renovated and houses the offices of the city government today.